 This report initially focused on the effectiveness of the Helicopter Emergency Services (HEMS) strictly from a forest worker perspective.
 However, because the emergency medical transportation system is so inter-related, it was difficult to entirely separate out issues also affecting the general public.
 Therefore, some of the observations and recommendations contained in this report apply not only to the forestry sector but also to all residents of the province.

 February 3, 2017 Vancouver – BC Forest Safety Ombudsman, Roger Harris, released a report, Will It Be There?
 A Report on Helicopter Emergency Medical Services in BC, about emergency medical transportation services found in rural BC and how it affects forestry workers.

 TLA FUNDING FOR LEVEL THREE FIRST AID TRAINING.

 - Be employed by a TLA member company in direct harvesting in BC.

 - Complete and submit the application form above.

 - Provide a letter of employment confirmation from your employer.

-- Submit a OFA3 pre-course registration in a community near your home.
+- Then submit a OFA3 pre-course registration in a community near your home.
 Upon approval, the applicant shall fund their own course.

 - One applicant per company.

-- Applications must be submitted via email or fax to Aggressive Timber Falling's office administration staff: email@example.com or 250.756.2186.
+- Applications must be submitted via email to the TLA here

-- The TLA Board has authorized funding through the TLA Forestry Education Fund for up to 12 successful candidates.
+- The TLA Board has authorized funding through the TLA Forestry Education Fund.

 - Applications will be vetted on a first come, first served basis.